rishiraj824/jackal/_pages/about.md

 I love following political debates and have my own views towards them.
 In Sports, I am a fan of *M.S.
 Dhoni, the captain of Indian Cricket Team, Wayne Rooney from Manchester United, and Lionel Messi from Barcelona*.
 In International Football matches I support *Germany* because India never gave me a chance to support them till now but I believe it will one day.
-These are the two most important sports which I follow as well play when I get time.
+These are the two most important sports which I follow as well as play when I get time.

 ## Early Life and Background